foundling/terminal-weather-old/README.md

 # terminal-weather

-Terminal weather is an embeddable cli command that outputs a minimal description of the weather.
-It is optimized for the prompt and cached every ten minutes by default.
+Terminal weather is a cli you can embed in your prompt that outputs weather information in a nugget so concise you can embed it in your terminal prompt.
+Withit, you can output text, emojis and a combination of both to inform you of the weather.

 ## Requirements